CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation: LLM Baseline Evaluation

 \subsection{Per-Strategy Breakdown}

 Table~\ref{tab:per-strategy} provides a per-strategy breakdown of the baseline results.
-Several patterns emerge.
-First, the model performs best on Regression Discontinuity queries, where the strategy is correct in 93.2\% of cases and the overall identification correctness is highest.
-This may reflect the fact that RDD designs have a relatively simple structure (a single running variable and cutoff) that is easy for the model to recognize.
-Second, Difference-in-Differences queries prove more challenging, particularly in specifying the correct time and group variables.
+The model performs best on Regression Discontinuity queries, where the strategy is correct in 95.5\% of cases, though overall identification correctness is significantly lower.
+Second, Difference-in-Differences queries prove more challenging, particularly in specifying the correct time and group variables in panel data.
 Third, Instrumental Variable queries show the largest gap between strategy-level correctness and full specification correctness, suggesting that the model struggles with the nuances of IV designs (e.g., identifying the correct instrument).
-Fourth, Conditional Exogeneity queries from the textbook subset have the lowest strategy-level correctness, likely because the model must infer the identification strategy from context rather than from explicit design elements.